Redondo Beach Transit Center

-The Redondo Beach Transit Center, formerly the South Bay Galleria Transit Center, is a bus station in Redondo Beach that serves as a transport hub (known locally as a transit center) for residents and businesses located within the walking distances of Redondo Beach, Lawndale, and Torrance.
+The Redondo Beach Transit Center is a bus station in Redondo Beach, California.
 The station consists of one large island platform with 11 bus bays and a 320-space park and ride parking lot located next to the transit center.

-The station is also currently being considered over whether or not to be served by the C Line of the Los Angeles Metro Rail system via two of the potential routes of its proposed extension to Torrance.
+The transit center opened in early 2023, replacing a nearby bus terminal at the South Bay Galleria dating to 1987.

+Bus services at the Redondo Beach Transit Center are operated by Beach Cities Transit, GTrans Lawndale Beat, Los Angeles Metro Bus, and Torrance Transit.

+Future plans for the transit center include light rail service.
+The transit center is located adjacent to the Harbor Subdivision, a freight rail line which is proposed as the route of the C Line Extension.
+The C Line Extension is expected to be completed by 2036.

 History

-The original transit center, which was located closer to Artesia Boulevard, opened in 1985 when the South Bay Galleria reopened.
 Plans for a new transit center dated back to early 2000.
 City Council and the Planning Commission approved the project's planning, design, and preliminary funding in 2009.

-After a decade of inactivity for said project, groundbreaking and construction began in 2020.
+After a decade of inactivity on the project, groundbreaking and construction began in 2020.
 The transit center reopened on January 29, 2023, with Metro and GTrans being the first to serve the station.
 Torrance Transit began serving the station on January 30, 2023.
-Beach Cities Transit is set to start serving the station on February 13, 2023.
-However, school trippers will not stop at the station.
-Lawndale Beat will resume their Residential Route on April 1, 2023, while their Express Route remains dormant until further notice.
+Beach Cities Transit started serving the station on February 13, 2023.
+Lawndale Beat resumed service on May 15, 2023.